Blogging and the Law

 Content on the internet is still subject to UK laws regarding copyright, IP, defamation and libel as well as many others.
 However, the laws are often ill-defined and ever changing though.
 This stuff can get pretty confusing, so here’s a quick primer to give you a heads up on some of the laws that apply.

 Copyright Law aims to prevent the unlawful duplication of work and applies to written articles, music, photos and other forms of media.
 It applies when any idea or work becomes tangible, for instance an article only becomes copyrighted when it is written, not when it is just words in the authors head.
 Simply put, copyright law means you can’t steal someone elses work and use it as your own.

 Cookies are text files that contain a little bit of data that help websites work.
 They can tell the website if users have visited the site before and can store information and data that can help the site tailor itself to the user.
 There’s often a big misunderstanding about what cookies do, and, due to the confusing EU Cookie Directive, how they are allowed to be used.
-This legislation only applies to companies, so if you are an individual blogger operating an independant site then the following doesn’t apply to you.
+This legislation only applies to companies, so if you are an individual blogger operating an independent site then the following doesn’t apply to you.